Can a CNN trained on the Ising model detect the phase transition of the $q$-state Potts model?

-In this letter, combining the second and third approach described above, we examine whether a deep CNN (Deep CNN) trained on the Ising model can identify phase transitions of the $q$-state Potts models.
+In this letter, combining the second and third approaches described above, we examine whether a deep CNN (deep CNN) trained on the Ising model can identify phase transitions of the $q$-state Potts models.
 Moreover, analyzing relations between latent variables and physical quantities, we consider how the CNN detects the phase transition of the $q$-state Potts models.
-As mentioned above, a transferability of an Ising trained NN to the Potts models has also been investigated in \cite{SMOL20,BAL20,YS20} by a binary classification, or equivalently, by providing prior information about phases.
-We would like to emphasize that our CNN model is not trained on the information about whether phases are ordered/disordered but is naively trained by Ising spin configurations labeled with temperatures at which they are generated, and our Ising trained CNN is easily applicable to detect the transition point of the $q$-state Potts model.
+As mentioned above, the transferability of an Ising-trained NN to the Potts models has also been investigated in Refs. \cite{SMOL20,BAL20,YS20} by a binary classification or, equivalently, by providing prior information about phases.
+We would like to emphasize that our CNN model is not trained on the information about whether phases are ordered/disordered but is naively trained by Ising spin configurations labeled with the temperatures at which they are generated, and our Ising-trained CNN is easily applicable for detection of the transition point of the $q$-state Potts model.
 Though the physical properties of the Ising model and the $q$-state Potts model with $q\ge 3$ are different especially at the transition temperature, the CNN can accurately predict the transition temperature, regardless of the type of transition. \\

 2. {\it $q$-state Potts model}\, Let us summarize the $q$-state Potts model, concentrating on the phase transition.
 The model on an $L\times L$ square lattice is defined by